-If you provide regular help with activities such as taking medicine, washing or dressing someone either in your home or theirs, you are considered to be a carer.
+If you regularly help someone with things like taking medicine, or washing or dressing them in your home or theirs, you are considered to be a carer.

-Recognising that you are a carer is the first step to getting the support you need.
+Recognising you are a carer is the first step to getting the support you need.

-From April 2015 all carers will be able to ask for support to help make caring easier.
+The Care Act, which came into effect from April 2015, means all carers can ask for support in making caring easier.
 This could be:

-The assessment will determine the level of support you receive and you will be involved in planning it.
+The assessment will determine the level of support you need, and you will be involved in planning it.